Let’s talk about….. Miscarriage

 About 10% of known pregnancies end in miscarriage and that increases to 20% if you include unknown pregnancies.

-Most early miscarriages occur because of chromosomal abnormalities in either the egg or sperm.
-Yes, sperm aneuploidy exists, which is evidence that it is not only the health of the mother and her eggs that affects whether a pregnancy is viable or not, but also the health of the father and his sperm.
+Most early miscarriages occur because of chromosomal errors in either the egg or sperm.
+Yes, sperm aneuploidy exists.
+It is not only the health of the mother and her eggs that affects whether a pregnancy is viable or not.
+The health of the father and his sperm is also important.

 Are you taking the right type of folate?